SvenWesterlaken/strapi-plugin-instagram-images/README.md

 # Strapi Instagram Images Plugin
 Allows you to download images from Instagram and display them on your website powered by a [Strapi](https://strapi.io/) backend.

+> If you were using the original [strapi-plugin-instagram by Kepes](https://github.com/webvibe-io/strapi-plugin-instagram), follow the [migration guide](#migration) to migrate to this plugin.

 ## Features
 - Download last 20 images from Instagram whenever the API endpoint is called with a 10 minute interval
 - Can download images from albums/carousels.
 (Will be saved as separate images with same `mediaId`)